···

 Fear doesn't have to go away before you can move.

-These help with the present moment — but sometimes the dread of what's ahead is really about a larger question.
-When the uncertainty is about where your whole life is heading, it might be time to explore what the bigger transition is about.
+When the dread is about where your whole life is heading, it might be worth exploring what the bigger transition is about.

 When It's About Your Whole Life